 Luxorian is a dragon without a rider, and that's a problem.

-Since ancient times, dragons and riders have worked together …
+Since ancient times, dragons …

 She gave him a haughty look.
 “I'm sorry, have we met?
 I'm exactly foolish enough to try to reverse engineer stolen magic and put it to a purpose for which it was never intended. [...]”